coreeng/knowledge-platform/knowledge-base/content/bootcamp/modules/nft-and-observability/epic-resiliency.md

 ## Requirements

 * Set resource limits for your application
-* Support 500 virtual users 95th Percentile is < 20ms with a single replica
+* Support 500 virtual users 95th Percentile is < 50ms with a single replica
 * Understand the breaking point of the application with these resource limits.
 Requests start failing or latency rising.
 * Horizontally scale to reach 1500 virtual users
-* Fail gracefully if the database is slow
+* Handle slow downstream dependencies
-* Fail gracefully if the database is down
+    * Respond within 500ms even if the downstream is slow or down
+    * You should return a 503 service unavailable status code

 ## Questions / Defuzz / Decisions
 ...